-Anyone can make a complaint to us provided it is about a service in the Republic of Ireland.
+Anyone can make a complaint to us provided it is about a public service in the Republic of Ireland.
 We accept complaints from children and young people under the age of 18, and also from adults on children’s behalf.
 Most of our complaints come from parents but people working with children such as residential care staff, social workers, teachers and others also contact us on behalf of children.

 If you’re not happy after this, the next step is to make a formal complaint to the organisation.
 It’s best to do this in writing so that you can keep a record.
 Make sure that you mention that you are writing under the complaints procedure.
 Make your explanation of what happened as short and clear as possible.
 Focus on the main issues and leave out irrelevant details.
 It is also helpful for you to outline what outcome you want.
 For example, this might be an apology or an explanation of what happened.
-It can take a while to sort out complaints so it’s useful to keep copies of letters you write so that you can remember later.
+It can take a while to sort out complaints so it’s useful to keep copies of emails or letters you write so that you can remember later.

 It’s important that the service that you are complaining about has a chance to put things right before you contact us.
 Our experience is that complaints are best dealt with locally and quickly.
 This is called local resolution and is something that we encourage.

 The Ombudsman for Children Act 2002 sets out the framework for our complaints work.
 Under this law, we provide a free and impartial complaints service.
 Our role is to see if a public body’s administrative actions have had an adverse effect on a child or children.
 In other words, we aim to see if a public body’s administration is effective or whether maladministration has occurred.
 Maladministration is not defined in our legislation but it basically means when things go wrong.